rickkas7/particle-i2c-tutorial/README.md

 Another nice thing is that you can power the MCP23008 from a 5V supply and it will provide true 5V output GPIO.
 This is handy if you are interfacing to something that needs true 5V for logic level high.

+And if you need even more pins, [the MCP23017](https://github.com/rickkas7/MCP23017-RK) has 16 GPIO pins.
+You can find the documentation at the link, and its available in the community libraries as MCP23017-RK.

 ## ADC (Analog to Digital Converters)